Here is our personal list with practical travel tips for Sweden. We wish you a nice trip. Enjoy Sweden!

 11. Tourist offices

 You will find tourist offices in most major tourist destinations and tourist attractions.
 They have a green “i” sign.
 Bigger ones have brochures and catalogues from all over Sweden.
-However, some cities have begun to close down their tourist offices in favour of online services and smaller info points, such as tobacco and lottery stores.
+However, more and more cities have begun to close down their tourist offices in favour of online services and smaller info points, such as tobacco and lottery stores.
 Helsingborg is one example.

 Everyone speaks English in Sweden.